NC Preservation Awards

 Ruth Coltrane Cannon Award

 The Ruth Coltrane Cannon Award, North Carolina’s most prestigious preservation award, is presented to an individual or organization that has made contributions of statewide significance to historic preservation in North Carolina.
-Originating in 1948, the award is named for Ruth Coltrane Cannon of Concord—president of the North Carolina Society for the Preservation of Antiquities,1945-1956—in recognition of her outstanding contributions to preservation.
+Originating in 1948, the award is named for Ruth Coltrane Cannon of Concord — president of the North Carolina Society for the Preservation of Antiquities, 1945-1956 — in recognition of her outstanding contributions to preservation.
 The recipient receives an engraved pewter cup.
 The winner’s name is also added to a master Cannon Cup, which now includes a long list of North Carolina notables.
 Only one Cannon Award is presented each year.

-2021 Preservation North Carolina Annual Award Winners
+Congratulations to the 2023 Preservation North Carolina Honor Award Winners

-Vincent Lowe, Jr. Business Award – David Hoggard/Double Hung LLC, Greensboro
+Vincent Lowe, Jr., Business Award

 Gertrude S. Carraway Awards of Merit

-Thornwell Properties for the Burke Garage Company Building, Morganton
+Empire Properties for the Efird Building, Raleigh